Wacky-sama/TRACE/README.md

 For Windows user, make sure you have **Docker**, **Node.js (LTS)**, **Python 3**, and **PostgreSQL** installed.

-### Install Docker

-1. Download from [Docker Docs]( https://docs.docker.com/desktop/setup/install/windows-install/) official site.
-2. Download the filename "Docker Desktop for Windows - x86_64".
-3. After downloading, double-click it and on the Configuration, select "Use WSL 2 instead of Hyper-V (recommended)" then click "OK".
-4. After the installation is done, click "Close".
-5. Open Docker Desktop, Accept, Login using your GMAIL.

 ### Install Node.js

 1. Download from [Node.js](https://nodejs.org/en/download) official site.
-2. Run the installer (.msi) and follow the steps.
+2. Install using Chocolatey with npm
+3. Follow the instructions.
+4. After installation is done, restart/re-open your terminal.
-3. Verify installation in:
+5. Then verify installation in:

 ```bash
 node -v